Transvaginal Mesh Recall, FDA Ban and Discontinued Products

 Although other mesh manufacturers have discontinued their products, they’ve never issued recalls of their devices.

-In 2019, FDA banned transvaginal mesh for treating pelvic organ prolapse.
-Then, in October 2022, FDA reaffirmed that transvaginal placement of surgical mesh to treat POP doesn’t outweigh the risks.
+In 2019, the FDA banned transvaginal mesh for treating pelvic organ prolapse.
+Then, in October 2022, the FDA reaffirmed that transvaginal placement of surgical mesh to treat POP doesn’t outweigh the risks.

 A small 1999 study published in The Journal of Urology found high rates of erosion, infection and pain with the device.
 To conduct the study, researchers with Cedars-Sinai Medical Center in Los Angeles reviewed records of patients who had their ProteGen Sling removed at five centers over the course of two years.

-Half of the 34 patients who had their ProteGen Sling removed had suffered vaginal erosion only.
-Seventeen percent developed an urethrovaginal fistula, an abnormal connection between the urethra and the vagina.
+Half of the 34 patients who had their ProteGen Sling removed suffered vaginal erosion.
+Seventeen percent developed a urethrovaginal fistula, an abnormal connection between the urethra and the vagina.

 “The FDA found that the product was associated with a ‘higher than expected rate of vaginal erosion and dehiscence’ and did ‘not appear to function as intended,’” Dr. L. Lewis Wall and Douglas Brown wrote in a 2010 article in the American Journal of Obstetrics & Gynecology.